FuzzingLabs/sol-azy/docs/src/reverse/disassembly.md

 > hor64  r1, 0x10000000     ; set upper 32 bits → r1 = 0x1000000000003000
 > ```
 >
-> Sol-azy handles this by:
+> sol-azy handles this by:
 >
 > 1. **Tracking register values** using a `RegisterTracker`
 > 2. **Do an "emulation"** of `mov` and `hor64`